Alberg 22: Design

-The Alberg 22 is a small recreational keelboat, built predominantly of fiberglass, with teak wooden handrails and toe rails, plus other trim.
+The Alberg 22 is built predominantly of fiberglass, with teak wooden handrails and toe rails, plus other trim.
 It has a masthead sloop rig, a raked stem, a raised transom, a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 3200 lb and carries 1540 lb of ballast.
 Due to its weight and full keel it has been noted as handling like a larger boat.

 The boat is normally fitted with a small outboard motor of up to 6 hp for docking and maneuvering.
 The outboard motor is fitted to a transom well and the lazarette has space for the fuel tank.

 Accommodations are provided for four people in a forward "V"-berth and two quarter berths.
 The galley is equipped with a sink with a water pump and a removable icebox.

 Fitted equipment includes genoa tracks and winches, as well as a halyard winch.

 The design has a PHRF racing average handicap of 282 with a high of 276 and low of 288.
 It has a hull speed of 5.36 kn.